mxssl/sre-interview-prep-guide/README.md

 This repository is an attempt to consolidate useful resources for Site Reliability Engineer (SRE) interview preparation.

+## Contributing

+Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Contributions are always welcome!

 ## Basics

 - [ ] Simple: [What happens when you type in ‘www.cnn.com’ in your browser?](https://syedali.net/2013/08/18/what-happens-when-you-type-in-www-cnn-com-in-your-browser)